 There are many dedicated staff, volunteers and supporters who together make the work of Red Nose possible.
-This is Jackie’s story.
+This is Jackie, former co-CEO’s story.

 “I’ve been the CEO of Sands for two very happy years, and now after the merger between Sands and Red Nose I am one of the co-CEOs of Red Nose alongside Keren Ludski.

 “I’ve had my own experience of pregnancy loss – a late term miscarriage of a baby that our whole family dearly wanted.
 It was a very private time for me but later in life I thought about why I hadn’t felt that I could share my grief and loss publicly, and this led me to become involved in Sands.

 “I have a very strong sense that people should be supported when they’re at their most vulnerable.
 We all should be able to rely on support when we need it most – and that support can come from family, from friends or from an organisation such as Sands or Red Nose.

 “People need to be able to grieve healthily, in a way that acknowledges them and helps them in their journey.
 Support also needs to be available for all Australians.
 Being a voice for bereaved parents – to ensure there is a place for them to talk safely and for their voices to be heard – is paramount for me.
 Nobody’s story should have to be secret and invisible, if they choose.

 “The work of Sands has been founded on our amazing team of volunteer peer supporters.
 Parents’ grief is a normal response to their circumstances and their experiences.
 Having someone to talk with can help people process their feelings.
 While peer support doesn’t work for everyone, for many people it helps them find the hope that they can start a life after the loss of their child.